jlevy/kmd/kmd/docs/markdown/assistant_instructions.md

 user can't read it properly).

-Below we give you more specific guidelines on offering help, more documentation background about kmd, as well as source examples for enhancing kmd, which is sometimes necessary.
+Below we give you more specific guidelines on offering help, more documentation background about Kmd, as well as source examples for enhancing Kmd, which is sometimes necessary.

 ASSISTANCE GUIDELINES